open-component-model/ocm/docs/reference/ocm_credential-handling.md

   matching one based on the provided matching mechanism.
 - it then returns the mapped credentials from the references repository.

-The critical task for a user of the tool set is to define those assignments.
+The critical task for a user of the toolset is to define those assignments.
 This is basically a manual task, because the credentials stored in vault (for example) could be usable for any kind of system, which typically cannot be derived from the credential values.